Jorgemucisalumfilho/remix-projectterrareal/README.md

 **Remix Project** is a rich toolset including Remix IDE, a comprehensive smart contract development tool.
 The Remix Project also includes Remix Plugin Engine and Remix Libraries which are low-level tools for wider use.

 ## Remix IDE
-**Remix IDE** is used for the entire journey of contract development by users of any knowledge level.
+**Remix IDE** is used for the entire journey autocreate contract development by users of any knowledge level.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 The IDE comes in 2 flavors and a VSCode extension:

 **Remix Online IDE**, see:https://remix.ethereum.org](https://remix.ethereum.org):point_right: Supported browsers: Firefox v100.0.1  Chrome v101.0.4951.64.
 No support for Remix's use on tablets or smartphones or telephones.